Application Standards 1.1

 1. Signal Status Indicators

 The most important standard to follow for applications that utilize NeuroSky’s technology is the Signal Status Indicator.
-NeuroSky’s new standard for Signal Status Indicators are these four icons.
+NeuroSky’s new standard for Signal Status Indicators are these three principle icons.
+Think of them like a stoplight signal to help users know if the headsets is connected.

 1. Connected